Kim Kardashian Offers Financial Help To Shannyn Sharyse Nara, Who Was Shot In The Head With A Rubber Bullet

 “As many of you saw last night I protested and at the end of one my videos you can see the after math of me taking a rubber bullet or something straight to the head.
 You can also see that I was not aggressive, I was not looting, I was not breaking anything.
 I was simply recording.
 I knew the possibilities of what could happen when I decided to be there last night,” she wrote in a May 30 Facebook update.

-The Facebook update features a pair of traumatic images that showcase the aftermath fo the rubber bullet hitting her.
+The Facebook update features a pair of graphic images that showcase the aftermath fo the rubber bullet hitting her.
 Although the post does not reveal where Sharyse Nara was protesting, other posts on her page suggest that she was part of protests in Louisville, Kentucky.

-In the post, Sharyse Nara appears to have a large contusion above her left, and her left eye has also been swollen shut.
+In the post, Sharyse Nara appears to have a large cut above her left eye, and her left eye has also been swollen shut.
 In spite of the injury she sustained, Sharyse Nara wrote that she would do it all again if she could.

 In discussing her injuries, she wrote that doctors were unable to stitch up the wound on her forehead because of debris.
 She also said that her left eye was swollen shut, and she had to take numbing drops to open either eye because of the debris that was trapped in both eyes.